Chinitna and Hallo : Frequently Asked Questions

 13. Will we need waders or hip boots?

-Yes…we will provide these for you.
+Yes… We will provide hip boots for you.

 14. Should I bring pepper spray or a gun for protection?